zer0Kerbal/SpecialPartsDivision/readme.md

 >   * Other inflatable components
 >   * Skylab Laboratory
 >   * Doors, windows and supplies for wet workshops
->
-> This is the development thread.
-All parts are tested and seem to work but I may change > things here and there.
->
-> If you download this pack, please be prepared to:
-> a) provide feedback if you like or dislike something
-> B) provide bug reports and assistance in finding bugs
->
-> The parts are quite light on the memory.
-For example, all structural parts (cargo > bays, tubes, etc.) use only one (one for all!) bump mapped texture.
-Fun without regret!
->

 ### See more